 Studying the distribution of residual lifetime generally provides valuable insights into disease prevention or treatment strategies for individuals at different life stages, especially for those who may not be at short-term risk of disease \citep{conner2022comparison}.
 In the Framingham heart study \citep{tsao2015}, each study subject may experience several cardiovascular diseases (events), such as coronary heart disease, myocardial infarction and hypertension, and potential dependence arises among the multiple disease event times obtained from a subject (cluster).
 It is interesting in this study to assess the effects of risk factors, e.g., BMI, blood pressure, cholesterol level, smoking and gender, on the distribution of remaining life times to the occurrence of each disease given that a subject is known to be disease-free at some followup time point.
 Since the dependence structure among multiple residual life times of a subject is unknown in practice, it poses both theoretical and computational challenges in regression analysis.

-Classical methods of handling correlated failure times can be basically divided into three classes.
-The first class explicitly models the dependence among multivariate failure times within a subject/cluster through frailty, which is often assumed to follow a known distribution from some positive scale family \citep{aalen1988, duchateau2008frailty}.
-The second class employs a copula function to model the underlying association within the same cluster \citep{othus2010gaussian,kwon2022flexible,he2024analysis}.
-The third class consists of marginal models, initially proposed by \cite{liang1986} for longitudinal outcomes.
-The marginal model approach has been widely adopted and remains an active area of research.
-In particular, it has been extensively studied in the context of multivariate survival data under the Cox proportional hazards or AFT models \citep [e.g.][]{cai1995estimating, jin2006rank, chen2010mul,lin2014marginal, xu2023marginal} and censored quantile regression \citep {yin2005quantile, wang2009inference}.
-The basic idea of marginal models is model the marginal distributions of multivariate outcomes as for independent observations, and treats associations among outcomes as a nuisance.
+Conventional methods for handling correlated failure times can be basically divided into three classes.
+The first explicitly models the dependence among multivariate failure times within a subject/cluster through frailty, which is often assumed to follow a known distribution from some positive scale family \citep{aalen1988, duchateau2008frailty}.
+The second employs copula functions to capture within-cluster association \citep{othus2010gaussian,kwon2022flexible,he2024analysis}.
+The third, consisting of marginal models initially proposed by \cite{liang1986} for longitudinal outcomes, has been widely adopted and remains an active area of research.
+In particular, the marginal approach has been extensively studied in the context of multivariate survival data under the Cox proportional hazards and AFT models \citep [e.g.][]{cai1995estimating, jin2006rank, chen2010mul,lin2014marginal, xu2023marginal}, as well as censored quantile regression \citep {yin2005quantile, wang2009inference}.
+The basic idea of marginal models is to model the marginal distributions of multivariate outcomes as for independent observations, and treats associations among outcomes as a nuisance.
 Without specifying the correlation structure, this approach allows for more flexible, parsimonious models and is computationally more efficient than frailty or copula-based models.